alphagov/errbit/README-GDS.md

   deliberately disabled them because we don't want to allow sensitive data to be leaked out of errbit (which these integrations would allow).

-* Allow users to see all apps

-  In upstream errbit you can only see apps which you're watching.
-We want users to see all apps in the web interface but only watch some of them.

 * Various boilerplate/small integrations (several commits)

 ## How to keep up-to-date with upstream